 - An ability to make decisions taking into account the ethical issues concerning all parties involved.

 - Increased confidence in using play therapy with children and adolescents and communications with referrers, parents and guardians.

 - The counselling, therapeutic and practical skills to carry out effective play therapy with all children.

 - Awareness of your own process and development.

 - A comprehensive theoretical knowledge of child development and child psychology.

 - The ability to use a full play therapy tool-kit comprehensively.

 - An understanding of play therapy research issues and methods.

-As the second phrase towards the Masters (MA) in Practise Based Play Therapy, students of the Postgraduate Diploma in Play Therapy (PGDDPT) will have to complete the 15-day programme which consists of 120 contact hours as a pre-requisite for the MA programme.
+As the second phase towards the Masters (MA) in Practise Based Play Therapy, students of the Postgraduate Diploma in Play Therapy (PGDDPT) will have to complete the 15-day programme which consists of 120 contact hours as a pre-requisite for the MA programme.